xonq/tutorials/funannotate.md

 mv <OUTPUT>/<ORGANISM_CODENAME>/funannotate/predict_results <OUTPUT>/<ORGANISM_CODENAME>/results
 ```

-You can obtain a summary of your annotation statistics using the `annotationStats.py` [script](https://gitlab.com/xonq/mycotools_scripts).
-Follow the README in that link if you want to install my scripts.
-There really is not an objective metric to evaluate annotation quality, but a good check is to compare the % of the assembly covered by the total length of the annotation to similar species.
-You can use `annotationStats.py` on species' gffs in the [database](https://gitlab.com/xonq/mycodb).
+You can obtain a summary of your annotation statistics using the `annotationStats.py` [script](https://gitlab.com/xonq/mycotools_scripts): `python3 <SCRIPTS>/annotationStats.py <YOUROUTPUT>.gff3`.
+There really is not an objective metric to evaluate annotation quality, but a good check is to compare the the summary statistics, including % of the assembly covered by the total length of the annotation, to similar species.
+You can use `annotationStats.py` on related species' gffs in the [database](https://gitlab.com/xonq/mycodb).

 If you are happy with your annotation quality, contribute to the lab and add it to our AUGUSTUS configuration files.
 Activate and source the container, then:
 ```